bhavin79/BillOfMaterialAPI/README.md

 # BillOfMaterialAPI

 ## TL;DR
-Its a RESTful API developed using ExpressJS, Mongoose, and MongoDB.
+This is a RESTful API developed using ExpressJS, Mongoose, and MongoDB.
 JWT is implemented for authorization and securying API endpoints. "bcrypt" is used for genrating hash for passwords.
 "Express-rate-limit" is used to limit the access to API per user per window of time.
 To overcome usual security vulnerability "helmet" middleware is used.

 ## Long verison